Where to retire: Spain or Mexico

 Red Tape.
 Retirees thinking of starting businesses (either ‘real’ or online) are often frustrated by the bureaucratic red tape and expenses involved in Spain.
 If you want to be self-employed, for example, you are subject to the autonomo rules which require you to pay social security to the government (about 300 Euros/mo, no matter if you make any money from your business) and present quarterly VAT returns to the Agencia Tributaria (the government tax agency).
 And you still have to pay taxes which start at 19% and can go as high as 47%.
 For many people, it’s just not worth even thinking of opening a business.

 Service: People complain about service in Mexico which I always find odd (everything is always open in Mexico, even on Sundays).
-But maybe that’s because I live in Spain where, in addition to poor service (customer service?
-What is that?), businesses close between 2 – 5 pm, banks literally work “banking hours” (closing at 2pm) and few businesses work on Sundays (even on Saturdays some businesses are closed).
+But maybe that’s because I live in Spain where, in addition to poor service, businesses close between 2 – 5 pm, banks literally work “banking hours” (closing at 2pm) and few businesses work on Sundays (even on Saturdays some businesses are closed).
+I’ll be honest, the worst customer service I’ve experienced has been in Spain and it’s been mostly by large companies and government agencies.
+Horrible.

 The Pros of Mexico as a retirement base

 Mexico is vibrant.
 It strikes me every time I go to Mexico.
 It’s younger, the people are hardworking, markets are colourful.
 It’s much more business friendly with lower taxes and less bureaucratic red tape.
-People are welcoming and always willing to talk.
 There’s an energy that you don’t see in many places…and it never shuts down.
 When you leave Mexico you somehow feel that the ‘energy dial’ in your brain has been turned down.

 The Food.
 Fantastic food everywhere.
-One of the world’s great cuisines and one that is also vegetarian-friendly (unlike Spain).
+One of the world’s great cuisines.

 Closer to home.
 For many people being closer to home (ie. the US or Canada) is a huge thing.
 You’re also in the same time zone.
 I admit one of the things I miss living in Spain is watching my North American sports.
 I wish I could watch a hockey game in prime time.

 Immigrating to Mexico: Much easier than Spain.
-You can get temporary residence upon arrival in Mexico (and work in Mexico!) and after 4 years apply for permanent residency.
+You can get temporary residence upon arrival in Mexico and you can even work in Mexico.
+After 4 years you can apply for permanent residency.
 Or, if you intend to retire in Mexico (and not work), you can get Mexican permanent residency right away (like in Spain you have to show economic means.
 But unlike Spain you don’t have to wait 5 years to get permanent residency).
 More info on immigrating to Mexico.

 The Negatives of Mexico